timothy-shields/linq-cpp/README.md

 ## definitions

 ### `TEnumerable<T>`

-An enumerable of type `T` is an ordered sequence of zero or more values of type `T`.
+An enumerable of type `T` is a sequence of zero or more values of type `T`.

 ### `TEnumerator<T>`

 An enumerator of type `T` is the state of a traversal through a `TEnumerable<T>`.

 The single operation provided by `TEnumerable<T>` is `GetEnumerator`.
 It returns a new `TEnumerator<T>` traversal of the `TEnumerable<T>`, starting "one before" the beginning of the sequence.